Gage-Technologies/gigo-documentation/workspace/workspace_overview_1.md

-# Workspace Overview
+# DevSpace Overview
 >#### How Workspaces...
 Work

-A workspace is a development environment designed for a specific project in mind.
+A DevSpace is a development environment designed for a specific project in mind.
 The level of specificity is dependent on the user or organization that designed them.
-This can range from a general workspace that is designed for any project, or a workspace designed to run a specific project based on a programming language and specific packages needed to run the project.
+This can range from a general DevSpace that is designed for any project, or a DevSpace designed to run a specific project based on a programming language and specific packages needed to run the project.